Aragon-Robotics-Team/FTC-2015-ResQ-10147/README.md

 # 10147 code
-Shrine of the Whale Goddess
+Shrine of the polythiestic water polo players of the Whale Goddess and Pranav.